blairecas/wdutils/readme.txt

-Some utilities and ROM code for working with HDD on MS-0511
+Some utilities and ROM code for working with HDD on MS-0511 (!) do not use them except wdinit.dsk (!)

-hdsend.exe, hdsend.bin
-read and write MS0511 HDD data over RS-232
-(!) images data is NOT inverted for this program (!) do not use it at all, it's for my own purposes

 wdinit.dsk
 floppy disk image to help init WD HDD will write block 0 and minimal RT-11 partition on WD0

+wdr2.sav
+replacement resident for wdr.sav from Oleg H. slower, bigger (and uncut :) etc.. changed to lba28 and added 'flush cache'

 ide_wdromv0110.bin
 ide_wdromv0200.bin
 original and my ROM cartridge images

 m324pa.raw
-flash data (with ide_wdromv0200.bin) for atmega on KAKAVE board
+flash data (ver 3.6 with ide_wdromv0200.bin) for atmega on KAKAVE board it's for 14.7456MHz oscillator version, 324pa chip

-wdr2.sav
-replacement resident for wdr.sav from Oleg H. slower, bigger (and uncut :) etc.. changed to lba28 and added 'flush cache'
+hdsend.exe, hdsend.bin
+read and write MS0511 HDD data over RS-232
+(!) images data is NOT inverted for this program

 -----------------------------------
 HDD WD image format used in MS-0511